-In September 2020, we announced positive topline data from a Phase 1b/2a study in NASH patients, which has informed the advancement of our clinical strategy in NASH.
-This 13-week phase 1b/2a multicenter, randomized, double-blind, placebo-controlled, multiple ascending dose-ranging trial enrolled a total of 81 patients with biopsy-confirmed NASH and phenotypic NASH ("PNASH").
-All dose groups in the trial demonstrated statistically significant reductions in liver fat at week 13, with relative reduction of up to 60% versus baseline, and up to 70% versus placebo, as measured by magnetic resonance imaging-proton density fat factor ("MRI-PDFF").
-A majority of patients achieved a \geq 30% (up to 88%) or a \geq 50% (up to 71%) reduction in liver fat from baseline.
+In September 2020 and January 2022, we presented positive topline results from cohorts 1 through 6 and cohort 7 respectively in our Phase 1b/2a trial in NASH patients which has informed the advancement of our clinical strategy in NASH.
+The 13-week multicenter, randomized, double-blind, placebo-controlled, multiple ascending dose-ranging portion of the trial enrolled a total of 81 patients in cohorts 1 through 6 with biopsy-confirmed NASH and phenotypic NASH ("PNASH").
+All dose groups demonstrated statistically significant reductions in liver fat at week 13, with relative reduction of up to 60% versus baseline, and up to 70% versus placebo, as measured by magnetic resonance imaging-proton density fat factor ("MRI-PDFF").
+A majority of patients achieved a greater than or equal to 30% (up to 88%) or a greater than or equal to 50% (up to 71%) reduction in liver fat from baseline.
 ALT, a liver enzyme, was significantly reduced (up to 44%) in these patients and key lipid markers like triglycerides, LDL, and non-HDL were also significantly improved.
-Baseline characteristics were similar across the sub-populations of biopsy-confirmed NASH and PNASH patients enrolled in the trial and results were also consistent across the two sub-groups.
-In this study, BIO89-100 presented a favorable safety and tolerability profile with rates of gastrointestinal side effects such as nausea, diarrhea and vomiting similar to placebo.
-No adverse effects on blood pressure or heart rate were observed and no hypersensitivity adverse events were reported.
-In March 2021, we presented a new analysis of data from this study that showed that BIO89-100 treatment resulted in significant reductions in liver volume of up to 15% and liver fat volume of up to 65% in treated patients at 13 weeks compared to baseline, as measured by MRI-PDFF.
+Cohort 7 in the Phase 1b/2a trial was a single-arm cohort that enrolled 20 patients with biopsy-confirmed fibrosis stage F2 and F3 NASH who were treated once weekly for 20 weeks with 27 mg of pegozafermin.
+Cohort 7 data was consistent with previous findings and validate pegozafermin's effect on histology.
+Meaningful changes were observed on key histology endpoints with a greater than or equal to 2-point improvement in NAS and no worsening of fibrosis, NASH resolution without worsening of fibrosis, and improvement in at least one stage of fibrosis without worsening NAS.
+Clinically meaningful and significant changes were observed across key non-invasive tests (NITs) associated with fibrosis, risk of fibrosis, or NASH resolution suggesting pegozafermin is improving total liver health.
+In addition to significant improvement in liver health, treatment with pegozafermin also had significant positive effects on glycemic control, lipids, adiponectin, and body weight.
+In 83 patients treated with pegozafermin across the full Phase 1b/2a study in cohorts 1 through 7, pegozafermin was generally well tolerated with a favorable safety profile.
+There were no drug-related serious adverse events and only one treatment-related discontinuation.
+Pooled pegozafermin treatment related adverse events in greater than or equal to 10% of patients were increased appetite (13% vs 0% placebo), diarrhea (13% vs 11% placebo), and nausea (12% vs 11% placebo).
+Most of the GI adverse events were mild and of short duration.
+A few mild injection site reactions were reported and there were no tremors and no hypersensitivity adverse events observed.
+Pegozafermin had no adverse effects on blood pressure or heart rate.